Djlavoy/fingBox/README.md

 # FingBox Version 0.0.1 Alpha

-FingBox is a Monitoring tool that will text you if a Threshold is passed.
+FunctioningBox is a Monitoring tool that will text you if a Threshold is passed.

 ### FingBox Currently Monitors
   - Cpu used %